sancarn/Extended_MapBasic/Research/AHKInclude/Readme.md

-# AHK - Import Files
+# AHK - Include AHK Scripts

 This folder will contain a series of tests to show and, well test..., the functionality of AHKs #Include statment.